Kaelygon/kaelifecpp/readme.md

 make
 ```

-And if the program builds successfully you can run it wit this command.
+And if the program builds successfully you can run it wit this command. <br>
 Make sure to run it from root folder as the program has to link GL shader files.
 ```
 ./build/kaelifecpp_OPTIMIZED